gsamokovarov/rspec-xunit/README.md

 The syntax offered by `rspec-xunit` should be familiar to xUnit testing framework users like `minitest`.

-You start a test case by `RSpec.case`.
+You start a test case with `RSpec.case`.
 This is a simple alias of `Rspec.describe`.
 You define individual tests (what you call examples in your past life) with the `test` macro.
-It is an alias of `it` and it supports all it's goodies, like skipping a test with `xtest`.
+It is an alias of `it` and it supports all its goodies, like skipping a test with `xtest`.

-This leaves us to at the most important change in `rspec-xunit`...
+This leaves us to the most important change in `rspec-xunit`...
 You no longer write **expectations** but **assertions**!

 ### Assertions

-Let's take a look at single RSpec BDD example:
+Let's take a look at a single RSpec BDD example:

 ```ruby
 it "validates a user can be found by email" do